 The AFH found many positive aspects of fair housing in Santa Fe.
-The city has very low levels of segregation according to the Dissimilarity Index (DI), although segregation has been on a slight upward trends.
-Publicly-assisted housing is located throughout the City, not concentrated in some neighborhoods.
+The city has very low levels of racial/ethnic segregation according to the Dissimilarity Index (DI), although segregation has been on a slight upward trend.
+The analysis did find some segregation by national origin, which stakeholders attribute to the concentration of market-provided affordable housing in certain areas (discussed below under the Housing Issues heading).
+Publicly-assisted housing is located throughout the City, but concentrated in some neighborhoods.
 Most areas in the City offer good access to employment.
 HUD indices show an environmentally healthy City.